vstyoo/vstyoo/README.md

-### 👀 Hi there!
+### Hi there!👀

-I'm <u>Vstyoo</u>, a student just starting out in the world of programming.
+I'm <ins>Vstyoo</ins>, a student just starting out in the world of programming.
-I enjoy working on design-related projects, which is why I'm passionate about <u>frontend development</u> 🎨💻
+I enjoy working on design-related projects, which is why I'm passionate about <ins>frontend development</ins>

-Outside of VSCode, you can usually find me exploring the world of online games 🎮
+Outside of VSCode, you can usually find me exploring the world of online games

 ---